-- An episode of C.O.P.S. had the crooks using a submarine, and the Big Boss got stuck every time he tried to get in or out of it.
+- An episode of C.O.P.S. has the crooks using a submarine, and the Big Boss gets stuck every time he tries to get in or out of it.

-- There's an episode of Sylvester And Tweety Mysteries where a really large man gets stuck in a door frame and remains there for the entire episode.
-Everyone else in the office could not use the door since it was totally blocked by the man's body.
+- There's an episode of The Sylvester and Tweety Mysteries where a really large man gets stuck in a door frame and remains there for the entire episode.
+Everyone else in the office cannot use the door since it is totally blocked by the man's body.

 - Mr. Bogus:

 - Happens to Mole in the first act of the episode "Et Tu, Brattus?", while trying to follow Ratty into the garage of the bully.

 - Happens to one of the Meteor Goons in the third act of the episode "Computer Intruder", after getting stuck in the hard drive of Tommy's computer.